New Material Could Be the Answer to La.’s Infrastructure Woes

 - Locally available fine river sand from the Mississippi River.
 The sand is fine enough to be implantable in ECC materials and is a replacement for the expensive and hard-to-obtain microsilica sand normally used.

 - Locally available fly ash, which replaced up to 75 percent of the cement utilized in the ECC mix.

 “We were able to tailor the cementitious mix and the interface between the fibers and the cementitious matrix in such a way that allowed for a ductile behavior of the concrete,” Arce said.
 “In more simple terms, the formula utilizes the right materials in the right proportions.”

 In the coming months, Arce and the team will further develop their work with a project at the Louisiana Transportation Research Center Pavement Research Facility.
 There, they will build a 210-foot-long section of ECC pavement and use the LTRC PRF’s 65-foot-long Accelerated Transportation Loading System (ATLas 30) to simulate truck loading for pavement testing.
 The ATLaS 30 equipment is capable of compressing many years of road wear into a few months of testing to obtain performance data on the ECC material.

-Assisting Arce’s team—which includes co-PIs Marwa Hassan, LSU Construction Management professor and Tran-SET director, and Tyson Rupnow, LTRC associate director of research—will be Susan Bogus, associate professor of civil engineering at the University of New Mexico, and the Lemoine Company and Quality Concrete, who will prepare the material at large scale and construct the section of pavement.
+Assisting Arce’s team—which includes co-PIs Marwa Hassan, LSU Construction Management professor and Tran-SET director, and Tyson Rupnow, LTRC associate director of research—will be Susan Bogus, associate professor of civil engineering at the University of New Mexico, and the Lemoine Company, IKON, and Quality Concrete, who will prepare the material at large scale and construct the section of pavement.